Analysis: Bombardier gambles on big order payoff with new jet

 Bombardier insists its CSeries is now on schedule.
 “I‘m very comfortable with the first flight, I‘m very comfortable with the entry into service,” said Mike Arcamone, president of its commercial aircraft division.

-Airbus and Boeing rule the world of bigger commercial jets, and will defend their turf with discounts and revamped planes, while Brazil’s Embraer SA, the world’s No. 3 planemaker, leads in sales of smaller regional jets.
+Airbus EAD.PA and Boeing rule the world of bigger commercial jets, and will defend their turf with discounts and revamped planes, while Brazil’s Embraer SA (EMBR3.SA), the world’s No. 3 planemaker, leads in sales of smaller regional jets.

 Embraer has 142 firm orders for its E195, with 110-120 seats, and 556 firm orders for the E190, with 100-110 seats.